 Children in Year 2 learning about how the Bible tells of God's love, 2018

-The children learn that Adam and Eve disobeyed God's instruction and were tempted to eat the forbidden fruit in the Garden of Eden.
+Children will learn that Adam and Eve disobeyed God's instruction and were tempted to eat the forbidden fruit in the Garden of Eden.
 This was when mankind broke the relationship with God.

 Our Year 1 and 2 children learning about God's plan to restore the broken relationship after the fall in the Garden of Eden, 2018